-Preliminary evidences suggest that, in an organism heavily infected, the inoculation of the vaccine can strengthen the immune response, that augments the antimicrobial effect of the first line therapies, reducing the duration of the treatment required for the full resolution of the active infection, and reducing the probability of relapses.
+Preliminary evidences suggest that, in a heavily infected organism, the inoculation of the vaccine can strengthen the immune response, that augments the antimicrobial effect of the first line therapies, reducing the duration of the treatment required for the full resolution of the active infection, and reducing the probability of relapses.

 Why do we need better ways to test new therapies

-According to a recent study (DiMasi, 2016), the costs of drug development have increased exponentially in the last decades, reaching the absurd cost of US$ 2.9 billions to bring a new blockbuster drug to the market.
-While these figures have been questioned, all authors agree that the cost of development, and especially the cost for clinical trials, contribute massively to the final cost of a drug.
-If we can reduce the cost of development while retaining the same level of safety and reliability, we can dramatically reduce the final price of drugs.
+According to a recent study (DiMasi, 2016), the costs of drug development have increased exponentially in the last decades, reaching the absurd amount of US$ 2.9 billion to bring a new blockbuster drug to the market.
+While these figures have been questioned, there's one thing all authors agree on: the cost of development, and especially the cost for clinical trials, contribute massively to the final cost of a drug.
+If we could reduce the cost of development while retaining the same level of safety and reliability, we would dramatically reduce the final price of drugs.

-Pharmaceuticals are not the only potentially dangerous products that industry produces.
-In all other sectors the cost of safety testing has been reduced of one order of magnitude by using computer modelling & simulation to explore “in silico” thousands of possible scenarios.
+Pharmaceutical is not the only industry that produces potentially dangerous products, but in all other sectors, the cost of safety testing has been reduced by one order of magnitude by using computer modelling & simulation to explore “in silico” thousands of possible scenarios.
 In the old days, cars safety was tested by throwing actual cars against walls, but nowadays 99% of these tests are done by computer simulation, and the very few physical tests are done to check that the models’ predictions are indeed accurate (model validation).

 This is particularly important for a disease like TB, which affects mostly people living in developing countries, where the final cost of the therapy is a critical factor.
-But we should not forget that also in Europe, where universal health care models are predominant, there is a growing concern on the financial sustainability due to our ageing population.
-And drugs are one of the main expenditures for most universal health care providers.
+In Europe as well, where universal health care models are predominant, there is a growing concern on the financial sustainability due to our aging population, and drugs are one of the main expenditures for most universal health care providers.